In this lesson, we’ll discuss the proper ways to unload, setup, and transport the single unit hitch portable restroom.

 Next you’ll roll the single unit trailer to the center of your truck tailgate.
 From there, you’ll lower the wheel assembly, causing the unit to sit flush on the tailgate lift and preventing it from rolling off.
 You’ll then raise the tailgate lift, watching it as it rises to ensure it clears the tailgate without getting pinched.

-Now that the unit has been hoisted to the top of your truck bed, it’s time to remove the trailer tongue and place it inside the cab for safe transport.
+Now that the unit has been hoisted to the top of your truck bed, it’s time to remove the trailer tongue and place it inside the restroom for safe transport.
 You’ll then need to firmly push the restroom while it’s resting on the tailgate into the back of your truck.
 Lastly, you’ll need to strap the unit to the truck by following our strapping guidelines which include a single strap if the tailgate is closed, and two straps if the tailgate is open.